Mothers around the world are raving about placenta encapsulation (aka placenta pills).

-Once you have organised someone to provide the encapsulation services for you, they will want to collect the placenta within 48 hours of the birth for a few reasons.
+Once you have organised someone to provide the encapsulation services for you, they will want to collect the placenta within 48 hours of the birth.
+This is for a few reasons.

-Another reason some encapsulators may not be prepared to encapsulate your placenta is if the placenta has been birthed in water, which they believe may result in an increased chance of contamination, from matter in the water.
-However many encapsulators do not have a problem with this, as they thoroughly clean the placenta and have not had any problems doing so.
+Another reason some encapsulators may not be prepared to encapsulate your placenta is if the placenta has been birthed in water.
+They believe it may result in an increased chance of contamination, from matter in the water.
+However, many encapsulators do not have a problem with waterbirthed placentas, as they thoroughly clean the placenta, and have not had any problems doing so.

-Depending on the method they use, some placenta encapsulators then steam the placenta (with or without herbs), and some just go straight to the next step of dehydrating the placenta.
+Depending on the method they use, some placenta encapsulators then steam the placenta (with or without herbs), and others just go straight to the next step of dehydrating the placenta.
 Following this, the placenta is then ground down into powder form and placed into capsules – so it ends up looking like any other herbs you might take in capsule form.

 You can begin taking the capsules as soon as you receive them, storing them in a dark cupboard at room temperature in most climates.
 Some prefer to put them in the fridge, but take care not to get them wet or they will dissolve.
 If you live in a tropical or humid climate, the freezer will be the best place to prevent mould.